Skip to main content

 What is dry eye disease?

 Dry eye disease occurs when your eyes don’t produce enough tears or when tears evaporate too quickly, leaving the eye surface insufficiently lubricated and causing symptoms like burning, stinging, redness, and a gritty sensation.
-Many factors contribute to dry eye, including aging, certain medications, environmental conditions, and prolonged digital device use, which, without proper treatment, can lead to inflammation and corneal damage.
+Many factors contribute to dry eye, including aging, certain medications, environmental conditions, and prolonged digital device use, which, without proper treatment, can lead to corneal damage and decreased quality of vision.

 What diseases can be detected in an eye exam?